Khaled-Mahmmoud/MyCompetitiveProgramming/Dynamic Programming/Problems/G _ Longest Palindromic Subsequence.md

 # Longest Palindromic Subsequence

-Given a sequence, find the length of the longest palindromic subsequence in it
+Given a sequence, find the length of the longest palindromic subsequence .in it

 input  : GeeksforGeeks